Planned product obsolescence in a world with infinite resources is absurd

 - The OECD countries generate 572 million tonnes of solid waste per annum.
 The per-capita values range from 1.1 to 3.7 kg per person

-- In UK, an estimated 350,000 tonnes of clothing is sent to landfill each year (WRAP UK)
+- In the UK, an estimated 350,000 tonnes of clothing are sent to landfill each year (WRAP UK)

 - UK import approximately 460 million T-shirts per annum or more than seven each.